descensus/datadungaeon/README.md

 # Example usage

+Create a database.

 Set your environment variables, append a sequential integer for multiple devices, then start the application.

+Database tables will be created automatically.

 ```
 export DATADUNGAEON_DB_HOST=